cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

-"`hooks:lib:func_hook:`", which means that an abstract hooking mechanism for functions should be used (see [morion/tracing/gdb/hooking/lib](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a dedicated one, which will be the case in the second example below.
+"`hooks:lib:func_hook:`", which means that an abstract hooking mechanism for functions should be used (see [morion/tracing/gdb/hooking/lib](https://github.com/pdamian/morion/blob/main/morion/tracing/gdb/hooking/lib.py) for implementation details), as compared to a specific one, which will be the case in the second example below.
 The **abstract function hooking** mechanism will skip the actual assembly instructions of the function, and instead inject instructions that move the function's concrete return value to the appropriate return register(s) (`r0`/`r1` for ARMv7 architectures).
 This is